Bright green environmentalism: Light green

-Dark Green
+Dark green

-In contrast, dark greens believe that environmental problems are an inherent part of industrialized, capitalist civilization, and seek radical political change.
-Dark greens believe that currently and historically dominant modes of societal organization inevitably lead to consumerism, overconsumption, waste, alienation from nature and resource depletion.
+In contrast, dark greens believe that environmental problems are an inherent part of industrialized, capitalist civilization, and seek radical political and social and cultural change.
+Dark greens believe that currently and historically dominant modes of societal organization inevitably lead to consumerism, overconsumption, overproduction, waste, alienation from nature and resource depletion.
 Dark greens claim this is caused by the emphasis on economic growth that exists within all existing ideologies, a tendency sometimes referred to as growth mania.
 The dark green brand of environmentalism is associated with ideas of ecocentrism, deep ecology, degrowth, anti-consumerism, post-materialism, holism, the Gaia hypothesis of James Lovelock, and sometimes a support for a reduction in human numbers and/or a relinquishment of technology to reduce humanity's effect on the biosphere.